marinacchavez89/marinacchavez89/README.md

 # About me

 My name is Marina.
 I am from Argentina.
-Actually, I am student developer with C# and .NET.
+At the moment, I am studying development with C# and .NET.
 In febrary 2023, I started university (UTN) to be programming technique.
-I love learning and find a new issues to study.
-This world is new for me, but little a little I start a new techologies to lern.
-The courses about .NET, C# and POO was very interesting.
-I will continue perfecting myself in the backend area and I should study more English 😅
+I love learning and finding new topics to study.
+This world is new for me, but little by little I'm starting new techologies to learn.
+The courses about .NET, C#, SQL and POO were very interesting.
+I will continue perfecting myself in the backend area and I should study more English. 😅

 # Keep in touch